+Atacama Desert Republic of Chile

 Chile

 Santiago

 NAOJ Nobeyama Nagano Prefecture

 ■ Nobeyama Radio Observatory (C Project) → p.15

 Nobeyama Radio Observatory raised Japanese radio astronomy to the top tier, internationally.
-The 45-m Radio Telescope is the largest millimeter radio telescope in the world.
-It has achieved epoch-making results, such as discovery of new interstellar molecules and accretion gas disks around proto-planetary systems.
+The 45-m Radio Telescope is one of the largest millimeter radio telescope in the world.
+It has achieved epoch-making results, such as discovery of new interstellar molecules and detection of signature of an intermediate blackhole in our galaxy.
 The Nobeyama Campus is open daily to the public.